What is Guest Wi-Fi and How Do I Set it Up?

 The password: You may have a complicated password to protect your main network.
 For your guest Wi-Fi you can create a simpler password that’s easy to share.
 And you can regularly change the password without impacting all the devices in your home set up to connect to the primary network.

 Limited access.
-With a guest Wi-Fi network, your guests can stream, surf, check their email, and connect to the Internet.
-At the same time, they will have limited access to the data and devices on your network.
+With a guest Wi-Fi network, your guests can stream, surf, check their email, and connect to the Internet since they are on a secondary network.
+They do not have access to your main or primary network, keeping your files, data and personal information safe.

 Improved network security.
-Guest Wi-Fi networks helps to protect the primary network from network worms that could otherwise be spread to other computers.
-Should a guest bring in an infected device, your home network and computers will have an additional layer of security.
+Guest Wi-Fi networks help to protect the primary network from security threats such as network worms or malware that could otherwise spread to other computers on the same network.
+Should a guest bring in an infected device, your primary home network and computers will have an additional layer of security.

 How to Create a Guest Network